Free Shipping on Orders Over 1,500 TL | Up to 6 Credit Card Installments

 • no target

-The board has two mounting holes spaced 0.5″ apart that work with #2 and M2 screws (not included).
+The board has two mounting holes spaced 0.5 inches apart, compatible with #2 and M2 screws (not included).

 Using the VL53L1X

-Important note: This product might ship with a protective liner covering the sensor IC.
+Important Note: This product may ship with a protective liner covering the sensor IC.
 The liner must be removed for proper sensing performance.

 PIN Description

-VDD Regulated 2.8 V output.
-Almost 150 mA is available to power external components.
-(If you want to bypass the internal regulator, you can instead use this pin as an input for voltages between 2.6 V and 3.5 V with VIN disconnected.)
+Regulated 2.8 V output.
+Nearly 150 mA is available to power external components.
+(If you want to bypass the internal regulator, you can instead use this pin as an input for voltages between 2.6 V and 3.5 V while VIN is disconnected.)

-VIN This is the main 2.6 V to 5.5 V power supply connection.
-The SCL and SDA level shifters pull the I²C lines high to this level.
+This is the main power supply connection between 2.6 V and 5.5 V. The SCL and SDA level shifters pull the I²C lines to this level.

 SCL Level-shifted I²C clock line: HIGH is VIN, LOW is 0 V

-The above schematic shows the additional components the carrier board incorporates to make the VL53L1 easier to use, including the voltage regulator that allows the board to be powered from a 2.6 V to 5.5 V supply and the level-shifter circuit that allows for I²C communication at the same logic voltage level as VIN.
-This schematic is also available as a downloadable PDF (110k pdf).
+The schematic above shows the additional components included on the carrier board to make the VL53L1 easy to use, including the voltage regulator that allows the board to be powered from a 2.6 V to 5.5 V supply and the level-shifting circuit that allows I²C communication at the same logic voltage level as VIN.
+This schematic is also available as a downloadable PDF (110k PDF).

-In contrast with the information available for many other devices, ST has not publicly released a register map and descriptions or other documentation about configuring and controlling the VL53L1X.
-Instead, communication with the sensor is intended to be done through ST’s VL53L1X API (STSW-IMG007), a set of C functions that take care of the low-level interfacing.
-To use the VL53L1X, you can customize the API to run on a host platform of your choice using the information in the API documentation.
-Alternatively, it is possible to use the API source code as a guide for your own implementation.
+Unlike the information available for many other devices, ST has not publicly released a register map, descriptions, or other documentation related to configuring and controlling the VL53L1X.
+Instead, communication with the sensor is intended to be handled through ST’s VL53L1X API (STSW-IMG007), which is a set of C functions that handle the low-level interface.
+To use the VL53L1X, you can customize the API to run on your chosen host platform using the information in the API documentation.
+Alternatively, it is also possible to use the API source code as a guide for your own implementation.

 Size: 0.5″ × 0.7″ × 0.085″1